 Research and Scholarship

-The University is a land-, sea-, and space-grant institution and is ranked among the top 125 research universities.
+The University of New Hampshire is designated as a R1 university by the Carnegie Classification of Institutions of Higher Education.
+The University is a land-, sea-, and space-grant institution and is ranked among the top 130 research universities.
 In recent years, graduate students at the University have been awarded a number of highly competitive fellowships from EPA, Ford, Fulbright, Merck, NASA, NIH, NOAA, and NSF.

 The University's research and scholarly activities range from highly specialized investigations in the physical and biological sciences to broad interdisciplinary studies.